daleghent/phd2-wiki/BuildingPHD2OnOSX.md

 # Building PHD2 on OSX #

-  * Install CMake, the cross-platform build system
+  * Install CMake version 3.5.2

 > http://www.cmake.org/download/

 NOTE: newer versions of CMake like 3.8.0 do not currently work for building PHD2.
 CMake version 3.5.2 is known to work, so please install that version for building PHD2.

-  * Install Xcode 4 or Xcode 5
+  * Install Xcode 4 or newer and the Xcode Command Line Tools

-> Our official builds are done with Xcode 4, but Xcode 5 can be used for development.
+> Our official builds are done with Xcode 4, but any newer version can be used for development.

+  * Install the MacOSX10.7 SDK to support deploying PHD2 on older Macs

+> Download Xcode 4.6.3 from developer.apple.com, extract the MacOSX10.7.sdk folder and put it under /Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs

-  * Download and build wxWidgets-3.0.2
+  * Download and build wxWidgets-3.0.3

 > http://wxwidgets.org/downloads/

-cd to the wxWidgets-3.0.2 source directory and run the following commands to build wxWidgets 32-bit static libs and install them to a location $WXWIN
+cd to the wxWidgets-3.0.3 source directory and run the following commands to build wxWidgets 32-bit static libs and install them to a location $WXWIN

 ```
 ./configure --enable-universal_binary=i386,x86_64 --disable-shared --with-libpng=builtin --with-cocoa --prefix=$WXWIN \
-             --with-macosx-sdk=/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.9.sdk/ \
+             --with-macosx-sdk=/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.7.sdk/ \
              --with-macosx-version-min=10.7 \
              CXXFLAGS="-stdlib=libc++ -std=c++11" \
              OBJCXXFLAGS="-stdlib=libc++ -std=c++11" \